SFEley/sinatra-head/README.markdown

 Sinatra::Head
 =============

-This is a simple asset and `<head>' tag manager for Sinatra projects.
+This is a simple asset and `<head>` tag manager for Sinatra projects.
 It allows dynamically adding or changing stylesheets, javascript includes, or the page title at any level of Sinatra class inheritance or within an action.